NordicPlayground/microbit-remote-car/README.md

 Hardware needed:
-*	2 x Microbit
+*	2 x micro:bit
 *	1 x Line following buggy from Kitronik

 Instructions:
-  - Press A:  Sets Microbit in remote control mode (Press A this one the Microbit you use to control the car)
+  - Press A:  Sets micro:bit in remote control mode (Press A this one the Microbit you use to control the car)
-  - Press B: Sets Microbit in car control mode (press B on the Microbit placed in the buggy)
+  - Press B: Sets micro:bit in car control mode (press B on the Microbit placed in the buggy)
   - Press A+B: Enter standby mode. (to avoid the car driving while waiving the controller around).
-After pressing A+B you have to reconfigure the Microbit's as described above.
+After pressing A+B you have to reconfigure the micro:bit's as described above.

 To view code:
   1. Go to http://microbit.org/